BillJr99/Ursinus-CIE100-Fall2024/_pages/syllabus.md

 > Time and location TBD

-**Supplemental Recordings**
+#### SUPPLEMENTAL RECORDINGS

 *Links to the following will be made available to you through email when applicable*:

 **Discussion / Robert Alter, Genesis translator**

-Stream online anytime between Monday, Oct 2 and Friday, Oct.
+> Stream online anytime between Monday, Oct 2 and Friday, Oct.
 6
+>

-In 2021, Ursinus hosted Robert Alter, translator of Genesis, to speak with us about his work.
-This virtual salon, titled "Bible Remix: A Return to the Beginning (Genesis)," was an open discussion that engaged the themes and texts of both semesters of the CIE.
-Dr. Alter gave a brief talk positioning Genesis in relation to the overarching themes of CIE.
+> In 2021, Ursinus hosted Robert Alter, translator of Genesis, to speak
+> with us about his work.
+This virtual salon, titled "Bible Remix: A
+> Return to the Beginning (Genesis)," was an open discussion that engaged
+> the themes and texts of both semesters of the CIE.
+Dr. Alter gave a
+> brief talk positioning Genesis in relation to the overarching themes of
+> CIE.
 This was followed by a Q&A from faculty, staff, and students.
+We
-We recorded this unique event and will make it available to students this semester as they read Alter's work for class.
+> recorded this unique event and will make it available to students this
+> semester as they read Alter's work for class.

 **In His Own Words: Ta-Nehisi Coates**

-Stream online anytime between Wednesday, November 15 and Friday, Dec 1
+> Stream online anytime between Wednesday, November 15 and Friday, Dec 1

-"In His Own Words: Ta-Nehisi Coates" will include sections of Coates' video interviews and speeches, in addition to readings of his work.
-The goal is to give you a fuller sense of Coates' writing history, his motivation and intent for writing, and his thoughts on *Between the World and Me*.
-The recording will provide more context about the author of *Between the World and Me* as you are reading his work.
+> "In His Own Words: Ta-Nehisi Coates" will include sections of Coates'
+> video interviews and speeches, in addition to readings of his work.
+The
+> goal is to give you a fuller sense of Coates' writing history, his
+> motivation and intent for writing, and his thoughts on *Between the
+> World and Me*.
+The recording will provide more context about the author
+> of *Between the World and Me* as you are reading his work.

 [^1]: This introduction is adapted from the common CIE 100 course syllabus as of the time of this writing.